stonepros/stone/doc/mgr/dashboard.rst

   per-pool or per-image level.
 Create, delete and rollback snapshots of selected images, protect/unprotect these snapshots against modification.
 Copy or clone snapshots, flatten cloned images.
-* **RBD mirroring**: Enable and configure RBD mirroring to a remote Ceph server.
+* **RBD mirroring**: Enable and configure RBD mirroring to a remote Stone server.
   List active daemons and their status, pools and RBD images including sync progress.
-* **CephFS**: List active file system clients and associated pools, including usage statistics.
-Evict active CephFS clients.
-Manage CephFS quotas and snapshots.
-Browse a CephFS directory structure.
+* **StoneFS**: List active file system clients and associated pools, including usage statistics.
+Evict active StoneFS clients.
+Manage StoneFS quotas and snapshots.
+Browse a StoneFS directory structure.
 * **Object Gateway**: List all active object gateways and their performance counters.
 Display and manage (add/edit/delete) object gateway users and their details (e.g. quotas) as well as the users' buckets and their details (e.g. placement targets, owner, quotas, versioning, multi-factor authentication).
   See :ref:`dashboard-enabling-object-gateway` for configuration instructions.
-* **NFS**: Manage NFS exports of CephFS file systems and RGW S3 buckets via NFS Ganesha.
+* **NFS**: Manage NFS exports of StoneFS file systems and RGW S3 buckets via NFS Ganesha.
 See :ref:`dashboard-nfs-ganesha-management` for details on how to enable this functionality.
-* **Ceph Manager Modules**: Enable and disable Ceph Manager modules, manage module-specific configuration settings.
+* **Stone Manager Modules**: Enable and disable Stone Manager modules, manage module-specific configuration settings.

 Overview of the Dashboard Landing Page